Last modified: Nov. 26, 2024, 2:12 p.m.

 Yellowish to yellow with a light brown head.

-A tentiform mine on the underside of a leaf; in smaller leaves the mine occupies the whole leaf area.
+A tentiform mine on the underside of a leaf; in smaller leaves, the mine occupies the whole leaf area.
 Underside with some fine longitudinal folds.
-The upperside of the mine yellowish.
+The upperside of the mine is yellowish.
 The later instars apply spinning in the mine so that the leaf contracts into a tube-like structure.
 The black frass is concentrated in one corner of the mine.

 See also gracillariidae.net and bladmineerders.be.